bevyengine/bevy-website/content/learn/book/rendering/3d/_index.md

 This chapter will cover all things related to 3d rendering, from rendering basic shapes to making your own meshes.

 Here is a complete example of a simple 3d scene.
-After this chapter you should be able to understand every part of this example.
+After this chapter you should be able to understand every part of this example that relates to 3d rendering.

 ![3d_scene](3d_scene.png)